 - Strategy index based on leverage include NIFTY50 PR 2x Leverage and NIFTY50 TR 2x Leverage

 Let’s look at the various strategy index in greater details.

-The Fixed Income indices are suited for investors who are risk-averse and are seeking investment avenues which offers solid down-side protection albeit at the expense of superlative returns.
+Fixed Income indices is useful for investors who are risk-averse.
+They are the one seeking investment avenues which offers solid down-side protection even at the expense of superlative returns.

 Let’s look at these in greater details

 Here are some articles you can read to get better details on financial and stock metrics

 - Rakesh Jhunjhunwala and his secrets to investing (Part 1)

 - Building a high return portfolio with index funds – a step-by-step approach